songjun-wu/eco_iso_sylka/README.rst

 - armadillo (Mozilla Public License 2.0) and dependencies therein
 - libcsf (BSD License)

-For convenience, precompiled versions of the libcsf librairies for Linux, Windows 64 bit, and Mac architectures are distributed with the source code
+For convenience, precompiled versions of the libcsf librairies for Linux, Windows 64 bit, and Mac architectures are distributed with the source code.

 Compilation of source code
 --------------------------